aspose-words/Aspose.Words-API-References/english/net/aspose.words/imagewatermarkoptions/_index.md

 ---
 title: Class ImageWatermarkOptions
 second_title: Aspose.Words for .NET API Reference
 description: Aspose.Words.ImageWatermarkOptions class.
-Contains options that can be specified when adding a watermark with image in C#
+Contains options that can be specified when adding a watermark with image in C#.
 type: docs
 weight: 3040
 url: /net/aspose.words/imagewatermarkoptions/